The ‘scruffy little city’ that got cool by doing its own thing - KESQ

 “It has the best sound of any venue I’ve ever been in, including those in Nashville and Atlanta,” says Jody Collins, host of the podcast “Ramblin’ Man,” who often interviews entertainers, such as local and touring musicians who come through town.
 “There isn’t a bad seat in the house.”

-The Regal Riviera Theatre, an Art Deco movie house built in 1920, is one block in the opposite direction from the Tennessee Theatre.
+The Regal Riviera Theatre, a modern movie theater with an old-fashioned-looking facade, occupies the same site as an Art Deco movie house also called the Riviera Theater that was built in 1920 but torn down in 1988.
+It’s one block in the opposite direction from the Tennessee Theatre.

 Tucked into the northeast corner of downtown is Old City, more or less the Greenwich Village of Knoxville.
 This offbeat urban neighborhood has the city’s most concentrated collection of restored Victorian buildings and is filled with funky coffee shops, diverse dining spots, art galleries, beer joints and spiffy cocktail bars (including Brother Wolf, which enjoys a national reputation).